 - Three-year term

-- Estimated time commitment per month is one to three hours
+- Estimated time commitment per month is approximately two to four hours

 Deliverables and Expectations

 - Actively engage in committee functions, including meetings, to achieve the goals of the committee